IrishDec/driver-validation/README.md

 - simple business rule to reject expired documents
 - H2 in-memory database persistence
 - Spring Data JPA repository layer
+- frontend demo UI connected to the backend
 - clean package structure with controller, service, model, and repository layers

+## Frontend demo

+A simple Next.js frontend is connected to the backend and allows a user to:

+- enter a driver id
+- enter a file name
+- submit a validation request
+- view the saved result returned from the API

 ## Tech stack